Photo source: Socialmediatoday.com

-If you want almost limitless customization and more freedom to make your phone do what you need, then Android is the best OS for you.
+If you want almost endless customization and more freedom to make your phone do what you need, then Android is the best OS for you.
 All you have to do now is to pick the right brand that fits your needs.

 If you prefer minimalist designs, new in-brand gadgets, and well-made apps, then buy you an iPhone (or iPad).

 In the end, the choice is up to you.
 Thinking of your needs will help you find the right device.
 Both operating systems are growing by leaps and bounds every day.
 It’s a lot like an arms race.
 So, make the decision based on how it would impact your daily life.